-- Road accidents are the most common cause of injury or early death in cats.
-Microchipped cats are more likely to be reunited with owners and receive prompt veterinary care if injured.
-Please speak to your vet about microchipping your pet.
+Speak to your vet about getting your cat microchipped if they aren't already.
+Road accidents are the most common cause of injury or early death in cats, but microchipped cats are more likely to be reunited with their owners and get the care they need if they're injured.

 To prevent unexpected kittens, it's also a good idea to get your cat spayed or neutered.
 This simple operation is carried out by a vet, and for female cats, it should be done before they reach four months.